lateralblast/zeppelin-shiro-pam/README.md

 Configuration:

+- A user for the zeppelin server to run as e.g. zepserver
 - A group for Zeppelin users
   - a group name user with a group id (GID) e.g. 2001
 - A group for Zeppelin admins